Nachiketa-A/AWS_Interview_Questions/README.md

 #### 6) What do you know about an AMI?

-**ANS :** AMI is a template that provides information required to launch an instance or virtual machine.
-It is possible to select pre-built AMI’s that AMI commonly have in them while creating an instance.
-Also, a user can have customized AMI for the most common reason of saving space on AWS.
+**ANS :** An AMI is like a blueprint for setting up a virtual machine or instance in a cloud environment, like AWS.
+You can choose from ready-made AMIs that come with standard configurations when creating your instance.
+Or, you can create your own customized AMI, which is handy for saving storage space on AWS.

 ![image](https://github.com/Nachiketa-A/AWS_Interview_Questions/assets/157089767/ba9524be-2a43-4a1f-b1c3-42b7de93b525)